 Boise & Nampa Periodontitis Treatment - Gum Disease Therapy - Dental Scaling & More

-Periodontal (gum) disease is a major cause of tooth loss in adults.
+Periodontal disease, also known as gum disease, is a major cause of tooth loss in adults.
 Periodontal diseases include gingivitis and periodontitis.
 Early and moderate periodontal disease may exhibit few, if any, symptoms.
 However, warning signs of advanced periodontal disease may include red, swollen, or bleeding gums, persistent bad breath, permanent teeth that are loose or separating, or changes in the way your teeth fit together when you bite.

 The word periodontal literally means "around the tooth."
 Periodontal disease is a chronic bacterial infection that attacks the gums and bone supporting the teeth.
 It begins when the bacteria in plaque (the sticky, colorless film that constantly forms on your teeth) causing the gums to become inflamed.
 If plaque is not removed, it turns into calculus (tartar).
 When plaque and calculus are not removed, they begin to destroy the gums and bone.
 Periodontal disease is characterized by red, swollen, and bleeding gums.
 In the mildest form of the disease, gingivitis, the gums redden, swell, and bleed easily.
 There is usually little or no discomfort.
 Gingivitis is often caused by inadequate oral hygiene.
 Gingivitis is reversible with professional treatment and good oral home care.